phytec/kivy-demo/_sources/tutorials/yocto-pip.rst.txt

     LIC_FILES_CHKSUM = "file://${COMMON_LICENSE_DIR}/MIT;md5=0835ade698e0bcf8506ecda2f7b4f302"

     SRC_URI[md5sum] = "1234567890abcdef1234567890abcdef"
+    # or
-    SRC_URI[sha256sum] = "abcdef1234567890abcdef1234567890abcdef1234567890abcdef1234567890"
+    # SRC_URI[sha256sum] = "abcdef1234567890abcdef1234567890abcdef1234567890abcdef1234567890"

     inherit pypi setuptools3

-4. Replace the :code:`SRC_URI` :code:`md5sum` and :code:`sha256sum` values with the actual checksums you obtained from the PyPI website.
+6. Replace the :code:`LICENSE`, :code:`LIC_FILES_CHKSUM` and :code:`SRC_URI` values with the actual checksums you obtained from the PyPI website
-5. Check the dependencies needed for your library and add them to your Yocto setup.
+7. Check the dependencies needed for your library and add them to your Yocto setup
-6. Attempt to build the recipe using the bitbake command.
-For exampke, if your recipe is named :code:`mylib_1.2.3.bb` you need to do `bitbake mylib`.
+8. Try building the recipe using the bitbake command: :code:`bitbake mylib`

 If everything is working fine, that's great!
 You have successfully created a recipe for your package.

-However, if you encounter issues, here are some possible solutions:
+Troubleshooting
+****************

+Running into issues?
+Don't worry, it happens to the best of us.
+Here are some tips:

 #.
-If there is a problem with the :code:`setup.py` file, you may need to apply a patch to solve the problem.
+Ensure that all dependencies are correctly specified in the recipe and check the recipe of those dependencies
 #.
-Ensure that all dependencies are correctly specified in the recipe.
+Create a patch to fix the broken code

-The best way to learn more is to go check the recipes in the openembedded :code:`meta-python` layer for recipe.
+To learn more on recipes, check the openembedded :code:`meta-python` layer.

 Conclusion
 -----------

-Installing the package library directly from Yocto can help save space that may not be available due to using pip.

-Remember, there are other methods to add Python packages in Yocto, such as using recipes from OpenEmbedded layers or creating custom recipes for packages not available in the default Yocto repositories.
-Be sure to explore those options as well.
+Yocto offers multiple ways to add Python packages, whether through existing recipes or custom recipes.

+Remember to refer to the official Yocto documentation and the PyPI website for valuable insights:

 * `official Yocto page <https://docs.yoctoproject.org/>`_
 * `official PyPI website <https://pypi.org/>`_